sudo-Harshk/Skillify/README.md

 - Forgot to set `GEMINI_API_KEY`:
   - The `/questions/generate` route will fail.
 Add your key to `backend/.env` or set it in your environment.

----

-## Cleaning up the repo

-- `.gitignore` is present at the root to ignore `node_modules`, `.env`, `.db` files, and OS/editor artifacts.

----

-If you want, I can:
-- Add an HMAC-signed token flow so the server can trust frontend-submitted questions without a DB.
-- Reintroduce a persistent DB approach (SQLite) and migrations and wire `generate` to persist an instance ID.
-- Adjust the Gemini SDK usage to a specific package/version and make the code strict to that API.

-Which of these would you like next?